How Much Does It Cost To Create A Website (Australian Pricing Guide 2022)

 - Although an agency website saves your time, that doesn’t make it a quick solution.
 It could still take weeks for the agency to build the website.

 For these reasons, most small businesses steer clear of an agency website and choose to either go with a web builder or a self-built WordPress site instead.

 The Actual Cost of Hiring an Agency

 It’s a lot harder to estimate the cost of using an agency because each will charge a different amount.

 However, it is highly unlikely even a small agency would quote below $3,000.
 A more realistic estimate is $500.00 to $20,000.
 More ambitious websites will obviously result in a higher fee.

 Businesses must also account for ongoing maintenance and changes.
 These are likely to be paid at an hourly rate of $75-$100 per hour.

 Which Choice Is Right For You?

-Unless you have existing technical and design skills within your organization, we recommend you use a web builder.
+Unless you have existing technology and design skills within your organization, we recommend you use a web builder.
 The ease and speed of use, coupled with the low cost, make it the highest-ROI option for most small businesses.